twinpixel/mechamind/readme.md

 ---

-## Appendix A — Migration from v1.0 (HTTP Callback)
+## Appendix — HTTP callback protocol (removed)

-Original docx v1.0 used HTTP callbacks on the client (`callback_url`, 5s timeout).
+An older client design used inbound HTTP callbacks (`callback_url`, short timeout).
-Current implementation uses **bidirectional WebSocket** plus REST for monitoring.
-Core game rules (build, movement, damage, scan, shields) are unchanged.
+The server in this repository uses **bidirectional WebSocket** plus REST for monitoring only.
+Build, movement, damage, scan, and shield rules are unchanged.